kalabox/kalabox/docs/developers/config.md

   * The default domain suffix.
   * The plugins it should load.
-  * The plugin which contains the enging implementation.
+  * The plugin which contains the engine implementation.

 kalabox.yaml
 -------------